Wear the Wolf

 A Palace the Reward of Bravery. . .

-Our mark, a Wolves head resting upon a dagger dates back over 1000 years from a single act of bravery that saved a King and was greatly rewarded.
+Our coat of arms, a Wolves head upon a blade dates back over 1000 years from a single act of bravery that saved a King and was greatly rewarded.

-Today we proudly offer our coat of arms to be worn by all the World's courageous.
+Today we proudly offer our mark to be worn by all the World's courageous.

 1014 AD. . .